ashus014/DataStructures4Life/src/Hashing/README-Hashing.txt

 But we'll be mostly working on values that are not known, for which we can use Chaining, Open Addressing.

 1. Chaining - We make a chain of colliding items.

-2. Open Addressing - We use the same array, and if the position is occupied, we try to put the key in some other slot.
+2. Open Addressing -
+We use the same array, and if the position is occupied, we try to put the key in some other slot.
+So the minimum requirement of Open Addressing is we should have at-least same HashTable Size to that of keys which we are inserting.
+It is cache friendly because we are using the same Array.
+There are multiple way to do implement Open Addressing -
+- Linear Probing
+- Quadratic Probing
+- Double Hashing

 [Always select the Hashtable size a Prime Number value]